 Your income and credit score vouch for how much you can spend every month to pay off your mortgage, but what about the down payment and closing costs?

-To assuage those concerns, you’ll be asked for banks statements going back two months.
+Adequate proof of funds translates to the amount of the down payment plus expected closing costs.
+You’ll be asked for banks statements going back 2-3 months.
 This will prove that whatever you currently have in your savings account, money market accounts, etc. wasn’t added recently.

 For that reason, if you are showing any recent large deposits, be prepared to prove where they came from.
 Specifically, lenders don’t want to find out that the money was a loan from a loved one, funds they gave you to make your mortgage application look better but that will need to be paid back.